Aritro-94/Finance-Word-Embedding-Framework/README.md

 </br>

 ### Optimal set of Hyper-parameters for Glove model:
-  For our use-case the set of hyper-parameters turns out to be as follows.
+  For our use-case the set of optimal hyper-parameters turns out to be as follows.
    * Window=3
    * Number of dimensions=100
    * Learning rate = 0.01